PKizzle/dns/README-dev.md

 - String() string
 - Len() int

+There are opt-in interface types that should be implemented or code-generated.

 Due to cyclic dependencies this creates some friction, but in the end it will be easier for end-users.

+The sub-types in that RR should all capitial letters as their name, as-if they are (also) RRs.

 ## Custom Types for uint8/16, etc